STOIE/recipes/recipes/lemongrass_chilli/README.md

 #### Method

-1. For the lemongrass, ginger, chillies and garlic, add into a mortar and pestle, smashing and grinding until a rough mixture is formed.
+1. One at a time, add the lemongrass, ginger, chillies and garlic into a mortar and pestle, smashing and grinding until a rough mixture is formed.
 1. Remove from the mortar and set aside.

 ---